-We obtained the general ledger and the project expenditure reports prepared by the District for the fiscal year ended June 30, 2011, for the Measure W General Obligation Bonds Fund.
+We obtained the general ledger and the project expenditure reports prepared by the District for the fiscal year ended June 30, 2013, for the Measure W General Obligation Bonds Fund.
 Within the fiscal year audited, we obtained the actual invoices, and other supporting documentation for a sample of expenditures to ensure compliance with the requirements of Article XIIIA, Section 1(b)(3)(C) of the California Constitution and Measure W as to the approved bond project list.
 We performed the following procedures:

 - 1. Verify that the expenditure of funds were accounted for separately in the accounting records to allow for accountability. - 2.
-Verify that the net funds from the sale of the Bonds were deposited in total into the District accounts by obtaining settlement statement for the new bond issue and verifying amounts deposited into the Measure W General Obligation Bonds Fund. - 3.
-Select a representative sample from the population of expenditures in the Measure W General Obligation Bonds Fund to verify that the funds expended complied with the purpose that was specified to the registered voters of the District through election materials and the bond official statement. - 4.
-Verify that District internal control procedures are operating according to District policies.
+Select a representative sample from the population of expenditures in the Measure W General Obligation Bonds Fund to verify that the funds expended complied with the purpose that was specified to the registered voters of the District through election materials and the Bond official statement. - 3.
+Verify that District's internal control procedures are operating according to District policies.